dimo414/task-mon/README.md

-    -t, --time         Ping when the program starts as well as completes --head         POST the first 10k bytes instead of the last --ping_only    Don't POST any output from the command --detailed     Include execution details in the information POST-ed (by default just sends stdout/err) --env          Also POSTs the process environment; requires --detailed --verbose      Write debugging details to stderr
+    -t, --time         Ping when the program starts as well as completes --head         POST the first 10k bytes instead of the last --ping_only    Don't POST any output from the command --log          Log the invocation without signalling success or failure; does not update the check's status --detailed     Include execution details in the information POST-ed (by default just sends stdout/err) --env          Also POSTs the process environment; requires --detailed --verbose      Write debugging details to stderr